TheAidency/Spatialsurf/README.md

 ## Font - Kongtext by Codeman38

-Codeman38 provided the font on their website, [zone38.net](https://www.zone38.net/font/) and have [granted non-exclusive, attribution based usage of the font.](https://twitter.com/codeman38/status/1334482294673960960)
+Codeman38 provided the font on their website, [zone38.net](https://www.zone38.net/font/).
+They have [granted non-exclusive, attribution based usage of the font.](https://twitter.com/codeman38/status/1334482294673960960)

 ## Spaceship Model - Interstellar Runner by Max Parata